 Tablets: SafeZone currently runs on iPads or Android Tablets HOWEVER, as most tablets do not have a standard SIM-based incoming voice call capability (i.e. no phone number), we recommend you always use an iPhone or Android phone as your primary Sign-Up device.
 The reason for this is that Response Team members may call you during an incident, they will not be able to call you on a tablet. …

 If you don’t have a Smartphone: but you do have a mobile phone and a Tablet or iPad, use that device to sign up but put your separate mobile phone’s number in as your contact number.

 About Location Services

-SafeZone uses smart device positioning services provided by Apple, Google and Microsoft.
+SafeZone uses smart device positioning services provided by Apple and Google.
+Where installed, indoor location and floor level may be provided using Pole Star iBeacon technology.
 Location services must be enabled on your phone or tablet so that your location can be provided to the Response Team at the time of raising a First Aid or Emergency Alert, making a Help Call or Checking-In.

 » SafeZone does not share your location with the Response Team until you raise an Alert or Check-In.
 Tracking is disabled again once your request is cancelled either by you or the Responder, once they have resolved your request.